 Sport of Riding

-First of all motorcycle riding is a sport, and doing it just for its sake is reason enough.
+First of all motorcycle riding is a sport, and doing it just for its own sake is reason enough.
 It is great stress relief and the wind seems to blow your cares away.
 This is coupled in Europe with the fact that motorcycling actually began there, and people have a great respect for motorcycles.
 It’s such a difference to here where motorcycling has been marginalized by the evolution of the 1% crowd and the posers who leave the sport with a different connotation.

-What we do is determine our route based on the places we want to see, then consult resources like “BestAlpine Roads’ or Horizons Unlimited (HU) to connect the dots between these places.
+What we do is determine our route based on the places we want to see, then consult resources like “Best Alpine Roads’ or Horizons Unlimited (HU) to connect the dots between these places with roads rated for motorcycle riding.
 Rarely will we drive just for the sake of covering ground.
-And many times HU members will join us on rides because they like to do it just as much as you.
+And many times HU members will join us on rides because they like to do it just as much as we do.

 Love to Travel

-Secondly we love to travel and being able to couple sport riding and travel together is a real bonus.
+Secondly, we love to travel and being able to couple sport riding and travel together is a real bonus.
 It wouldn’t be the same if we sat in a plane 30,000 ft above Europe to travel between cities, or even on a high speed train travelling 300 kph.
 (That’s neat though as an experience) past the Rhine valley countryside.

 Manoeuvrability and Visibility

 On a motorcycle you have unobstructed vision of things around you.
-They are not broken up into pieces blocked by a roof, and front window pillars etc. You have a view limited only by your own peripheral vision.
+They are not broken up into pieces blocked by a roof and front window pillars etc. You have a view limited only by your own peripheral vision.

 Without a doubt motorcycling is one of the most manoeuvrable forms of travel.
 And in Europe with parking almost non existent the fact that you can park on a sidewalk, and often at a B&B or small hotel they will invite you to park in their lobby, safe and out of the elements, why wouldn’t you take advantage of it.